sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 | `"factors"` | `number[]` | List of zoom factors to be used when the user zooms in or out of the window.
 The factors must be in ascending order and may have integer or floating point values.
 Zooming will only work with factor values within the range of 25 to 500.
 Avoid passing negative values when setting the zoom factor (via configuration or programmatically), as this will cause unexpected behavior.|
 | `"defaultFactor"` | `number` | Default zoom factor within the range of 25 to 500.
 Avoid negative values. |

-You can also enable zooming per application which will override the system-wide zoom configuration.
-Use the `"zoom"` property under the `"details"` top-level key of the application configuration file:
+You can also enable zooming per app which will override the system-wide zoom configuration.
+Use the `"zoom"` property under the `"details"` top-level key of the app configuration file:

 ```json
 [